XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 18w38e: Fixed readme typo and license problems

 - 18w39d: Fixed a huge bug.
 Sorry for that.
 (A web demo has been set up somewhere in the Internet!
 Hooray!)

+- 18w40d: Fixed that after setting the explorer will take you to a 404 page.